What you should know about HPV and cancer

 Closeup of a young woman's upper arm with a cotton ball covered by a bandaid following an HPV vaccination

 The human papillomavirus (HPV) is the most common sexually transmitted virus in the United States.
-It is so prevalent that most people will get it at some point in their lives, says Gretchen Homan, MD, a pediatrician with Wesley Medical Center in Wichita, Kansas.
-An estimated 79 million Americans are infected with HPV.
+It can be spread vaginally, orally, or anally.
+It’s so prevalent that most people will get it at some point in their lives, says Gretchen Homan, MD, a pediatrician affiliated with Wesley Medical Center in Kansas.

 There are 200 strains of HPV, but only about a dozen have been linked to cancer.

 While most HPV infections show no symptoms and eventually go away on their own, sometimes the virus remains inside the body and can cause genital warts or cancer.
-In fact, the Centers for Disease Control and Prevention (CDC) estimates that someone is diagnosed with an HPV-related cancer every 20 minutes.
+In fact, the Centers for Disease Control and Prevention (CDC) estimates that more than 47,000 new cases of HPV-related cancer are diagnosed each year.

 The link between HPV and cancer

-An estimated 91 percent of cervical cancers are caused by HPV virus strains, according to the CDC, along with 91 percent of anal cancers and 72 percent of cancers of the throat, tongue and tonsils (oropharyngeal cancers).
-HPV has also been linked to penile, vaginal and vulvar cancers.
+Almost all cervical cancers are caused by HPV virus strains, according to the CDC, along with 91 percent of anal cancers and 70 percent of cancers of the throat, tongue, and tonsils (oropharyngeal cancers).
+HPV has also been linked to penile, vaginal, and vulvar cancers.

-While practicing safe sex with condoms is always a good idea, doing so cannot provide complete protection against HPV since HPV can infect areas that aren’t covered by the condom.
+While practicing safe sex with condoms is always a good idea, doing so cannot provide complete protection against HPV.
+That’s because HPV can infect areas that aren’t covered by the condom.

 How is HPV detected?

-Unfortunately, there are no HPV tests available for men, and there is no routine screening to check for anal, penile or oral cancers unless an HCP sees the presence of genital warts, says Dr. Homan.
+There is no routine screening to check for anal, penile, or oral cancers unless an HCP sees the presence of genital warts, says Dr. Homan.
+However, some experts may recommend anal Pap smears for some men and women at higher risk of anal cancer.

 Treatments for HPV